FindMySchool LogoFindMySchool

 Admission to Elizabeth Garrett Anderson School is coordinated by the London Borough of Islington.
 It is a community school, meaning there are no entrance exams or interviews.
 However, its reputation means it is consistently oversubscribed.

 Oversubscription criteria follow the standard Islington model: priority is given to looked-after children, siblings of current students, and then those living nearest to the school.
-In 2024, the last distance offered was 1.136 miles.
+Recent published admissions data in this review showed a furthest offered distance of 1.136 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Families living outside this radius often apply, but realistic expectations are important.
 The "catchment" is not a fixed line but a fluid boundary determined by the applicant pool each year.
-Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the last distance offered.
+Parents should use the FindMySchoolMap Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.

 Applications